 Click on Names and Parties tab to capture the Applicant and Beneficiary details.
 Complete all the data entries.
 Some fields about the applicant are already embedded in the portal based on information supplied during company registration with CAC and TIN activation with FIRS.
-Thus, such information cannot be changed by yourself except requested from the 2 bodies.
-The applicant is you or the agent, depending on whose TIN is in use.
+Thus, such information cannot be changed by yourself except requested from the two bodies.
+The applicant is you or the Agent, depending on whose TIN is in use.
 Beneficiary is the seller or shipper as stated in the pro forma invoice.

 - Applicant Name; the applicant name already there embedded on the site.

 - Applicant Address; this is already there embedded based on what you supplied to CAC and FIRS.